 systems, we can reduce bleed air required from the engine and enable greater

-efficiency and lower fuel consumption.
-Collins Aerospace has made incredible
+engine efficiency and lower fuel consumption.
+Collins already has significant

 Hybrid-electric / electric propulsion

-long way in making the skies more sustainable.
+assistance can go a long way in making a platform more sustainable.
+For

 With this in mind, we’ve invested heavily in research and development of

-500-kilowatt motor for Hybrid Air Vehicles' Airlander hybrid airship.
+motors for Hybrid Air Vehicles' Airlander hybrid airship – another positive step

 Next generation propeller systems